War of 1812: Niagara and Plattsburgh campaigns, 1814

-The British squadron on the lake under Captain George Downie was more evenly matched by the Americans under Master Commandant Thomas Macdonough.
-At the Battle of Plattsburgh on 11 September 1814, the British had the advantage of larger vessels and guns; the American gunboats were more suited to engagements on Lake Champlain, while MacDonough was able to manoeuvre his ships using pulley lines attached to anchors.
-Early in the battle each side lost a ship; Downie was killed by the recoil of a loose gun carriage while MacDonough was twice knocked down and dazed.
-After two and a half hours HMS Confiance suffered heavy casualties and struck her colours and the rest of the British fleet retreated.
-Prevost, already alienated from his veteran officers by insisting on proper dress codes, now lost their confidence, while MacDonough emerged as a national hero.
+The British squadron on the lake was more evenly matched by the Americans under Master Commandant Thomas Macdonough.
+At the Battle of Plattsburgh on 11 September 1814, Confiance suffered heavy casualties and struck her colours, and the rest of the British fleet retreated.
+Prevost, already alienated from his veteran officers by insisting on proper dress codes, now lost their confidence, while Macdonough emerged as a national hero.

 The Americans now had control of Lake Champlain; Theodore Roosevelt later termed it "the greatest naval battle of the war".

-General Alexander Macomb led the successful land defence.
-Prévost then turned back, to the astonishment of his senior officers, saying that it was too hazardous to remain on enemy territory after the loss of naval supremacy.
-He was recalled to London, where a naval court-martial decided that defeat had been caused principally by Prévost urging the squadron into premature action and then failing to afford the promised support from the land forces.
+Prevost then turned back, to the astonishment of his senior officers, saying that it was too hazardous to remain on enemy territory after the loss of naval supremacy.
+He was recalled to London, where a naval court-martial decided that defeat had been caused principally by Prevost urging the squadron into premature action and then failing to afford the promised support from the land forces.
 He died suddenly, just before his court-martial was to convene.
-His reputation sank to a new low as Canadians claimed that their militia under Brock did the job but Prévost failed.
+His reputation sank to a new low as Canadians claimed that their militia under Brock did the job but Prevost failed.
 However, recent historians have been kinder.
 Peter Burroughs argues that his preparations were energetic, well-conceived, and comprehensive for defending the Canadas with limited means and that he achieved the primary objective of preventing an American conquest.